Whole Milk (1 Cup) and Corn Flakes (1 Cup (1 Nlea Serving))

 Add Protein

-Incorporate a source of protein, such as a boiled egg or a handful of nuts, to your meal.
-Protein can slow down the absorption of carbohydrates, leading to a more gradual rise in blood sugar levels.
+Include a source of protein such as a boiled egg or a handful of nuts.
+This can help slow down the absorption of carbohydrates.

 Incorporate Healthy Fats

-Drink a glass of water before eating.
-Staying hydrated can help your body manage blood sugar levels more effectively.
+Drink a glass of water before the meal.
+Proper hydration can help with digestion and blood sugar control.

-Keep track of how your body responds to different foods and adjust your diet accordingly.
-Consider using a continuous glucose monitor to get real-time feedback.
+Keep track of your blood sugar levels to understand how your body responds and adjust your strategies accordingly.

 metabolic